Election-Tech-Initiative/electionguard-cpp/docs/Design_and_Architecture.md

 #### C++ API Lifecycle

 The C++ API is based on smart pointers that demonstrate intention to the consumer how to consider lifecycle.
 Move semantics are used throughout.
-All public-facing C++ objects can be constructed directly, however some objects include special `make` functions that are used in a similar fashion to the python library.
+All public-facing C++ objects can be constructed directly, however some objects include special `make` functions that are used in a similar fashion to the Python library.
 Standard library types and primitive types are usually copied when constructing new objects, while domain types are usually moved.
-The indended behavior should be well-defined depending if a property is passed by reference or by value.
+The intended behavior should be well-defined depending whether a property is passed by reference or by value.

-Effort is given to follow the [Rule of Five](https://cpppatterns.com/patterns/rule-of-five.html) however this is not always guaranteed.
+We endeavor to follow the [Rule of Five](https://cpppatterns.com/patterns/rule-of-five.html), however this is not always guaranteed.

 When accessing properties of structures, a _raw pointer_ may be returned to indicate the caller does not own the object (e.g. `ElementModQ *getCryptoHash()`), while a Smart pointer is returned if the object is owned (e.g. `std::unique_ptr<ElementModQ> crypto_hash_with`) by the caller.
 The [std::reference_wrapper](https://en.cppreference.com/w/cpp/utility/functional/reference_wrapper) is used when returning vectors of objects owned by the callee (e.g. `std::vector<std::reference_wrapper<PlaintextBallotSelection>> getSelections()`).